Academic Catalog

 Accreditation

-The Master of Library and Information Science (MLIS) program is accredited by the American Library Association (ALA).
+The Master of Library and Information Science (MLIS) program is accredited by the American Library Association (ALA) with the status of conditional accreditation.
+The next comprehensive review visit is scheduled for Fall 2026.
 It is the only Minnesota-based library and information science program.
 See the ALA website for Directory Information: http://www.ala.org/accreditedprograms/directory.

 Contact information for the American Library Association (ALA): 225 N Michigan Ave, Suite 1300; phone: (800) 545-2433.